Most Affordable Nursing Schools 2023

 Appalachian State University is North Carolina’s premier public institution, and graduates are well-prepared for their future.
 Students here have opportunities to learn how they can grow and create a brighter future for themselves and their communities.
 Appalachian has a student population of over 20,000 students, and keeps a low student-to-faculty ratio.
 ASU continues to be highly recognized for it’s excellence, the U.S. News and World Report ranked them #1 in Most Innovative Schools, #2 in Best Undergraduate Teaching, #3 in Top Publi Schools, #6 in Regional Universities South, and #22 in Best Value Schools amongst many other rankings.

-Appalachian State University offers two undergraduate programs in nursing, a Bachelor of Science in Nursing and a RN to BSN track.
+Appalachian State University offers two undergraduate programs in nursing, a Bachelor of Science in Nursing and an RN to BSN track.
 For individuals who already have their BSN and are looking to advance their knowledge even further, the university provides an advanced Master of Science in Nursing track.
 The BSN program offered at Appalachian allows students to explore the many aspects of professional nursing.
-You will get experience different specializations within nursing such as pediatrics, women’s health, adult health and mental health.
+You will get to experience different specializations within nursing such as pediatrics, women’s health, adult health and mental health.
 Students benefit from a comprehensive nursing skills lab and simulation that helps them learn more about medicine.
 They can sharpen their skills by working with patients and practicing essential care.
 Appalachian State University’s Master of Science in Nursing is an online program designed to provide nurses with an expanded knowledge.
 Successful completion of this program will prepare you for a wide range of educator roles in practice settings or to lead in academic positions within nursing programs.
 Your studies will focus on educational creativity, nursing practice, leadership and research.
 Upon graduation, you’ll be able to teach using simulations and various teaching methodologies in academic, staff development or patient-care settings.

 21. Saint Cloud State University